 The reading lamps are located in the roof.
-These lamps come on when any door is opened and it is dark outside.
-Press the button to turn them on.
+These lamps come on automatically when any door is opened and it is dark outside.
+For manual operation, press the button to turn them on.
 Press it again to turn them off.